 Neuroscience of Identity Formation

-Research in cognitive neuroscience has revealed fascinating insights into how the brain constructs and maintains our sense of self:
+Research in cognitive neuroscience has revealed fascinating insights into how the brain constructs and maintains our sense of self:.
+Understanding the neural mechanisms underlying this experience requires examining how different brain regions communicate through complex signaling pathways, creating patterns of activation that shape perception, motivation, emotional responses, and.

 - The default mode network (DMN), a set of interconnected brain regions, plays a crucial role in self-referential thinking and autobiographical memory.